 Can I use an inflatable seat belt to install my Britax car seat?

 Yes.
-Britax has revised its recommendations and based upon an analysis of vehicle seat belt system testing results, the current Ford Motor Company (Ford and Lincoln vehicles) Inflatable seat belt system is approved for use with all Britax car seats made to date EXCEPT B-Safe 35, B-Safe 35 Elite, Endeavours, Marathon ClickTight, Boulevard ClickTight, and Advocate ClickTight.
+Britax has revised its recommendations and based upon an analysis of vehicle seat belt system testing results, the current Ford Motor Company (Ford and Lincoln vehicles) Inflatable seat belt system is approved for use with all Britax car seats made to date EXCEPT B-Safe 35, B-Safe 35 Elite, Endeavours, Marathon ClickTight, Boulevard ClickTight, Advocate ClickTight, Essentials by Britax Allegiance and Emblem.
 Britax will continue to evaluate information provided by automobile inflatable seat belt manufacturers and may revise these recommendations as new data becomes available.
 Please see our Inflatable Seat Belt Policy for our recommendations on installing an approved Britax car seat with a harness and a Ford inflatable seat belt.